georgeOsdDev/react-draggable-tab/README.md

   * `selectedTab`: key for selectedTab.
     `React.PropTypes.string` default to first tab.

-  * 'disableDrag': disables the ability to drag the tabs.
+  * `disableDrag`: disables the ability to drag the tabs.
-    'React.PropTypes.bool' default is false.
+    `React.PropTypes.bool` default is false.

   * `tabAddButton`: element for add button.
     `React.PropTypes.element`